Earned Income Tax Credit

 Do I qualify for the ETIC?

-• You must have earned income in 2022 and your income must be under the limits.
-The income limits vary depending on how many qualifying children you have.
-The fewer children, the lower the limits (see the chart, below).
+• You must have had earned income in 2023 and your income must be under the limits.
+The income limits and the credit amounts vary depending on how many qualifying children you have (see the chart, below).

-• If you don’t have a qualifying child, the income limits are low ($22,610 if married filing jointly) and there are special rules for eligibility (for example, you must be at least 25 but under age 65).
+• If you don’t have a qualifying child, the income limits are $24,210 if married filing jointly and $17,640 if filing as single or head of household.

 How much can I get?